 Emphasis of Matter Paragraph

-ii.
-We draw your attention to Note 12.2 of accompanying SFS which states that during the period the company has taken interest free unsecured loan from Hazel Infra Limited of ' 28,374 lakhs, which is repayable on demand.
+iv.
+We draw your attention to Note 13.2 of accompanying SFS which states that during the period the company has taken interest free unsecured loan from Hazel Infra Limited of INR 80,595 lakhs.

-Our opinion on the accompanying SFS is not modified in respect of the above-mentioned matters.
+Our opinion on the accompanying SFS is not modified in respect of the above mentioned matter.

 Information Other than the Financial Statements and Auditor’s Report Thereon